 Project Team at the signing of the Project Partnership Group MOU, 26 August 2017 - from left front: KHPCT Trustee Johnson Davis, KHPCT Chair Noma Shepherd, BOI Community Board Member Kelly Stratford, KHPCT Trustee Shirley Bradshaw.
 From right back row: KHPCT Trustee Sue Henare, Architectural Designer Pip Bolton, NRC Councillor Justin Blaikie, Kawakawa Business & Community Association rep Dianne Te Nana, FNDC Deputy Mayor Tania McInnes, Te Runanga O Ngati Hine Deputy Chair Pita Tipene, KHPCT Trustee Isobelle Cherrington, FNHL CEO Andy Nock, Project Facilitator Laurell Pratt.

-Te Hononga Kawakawa Hundertwasser Park is a community-led project that is only made possible by working collaboratively with our community and funders.
+Te Hononga Hundertwasser Memorial Park is a community-led project that is only made possible by working collaboratively with our community and funders.

-The Kawakawa Hundertwasser Park Charitable Trust are grateful for the support and contributions from:
+The Kawakawa Hundertwasser Memorial Park Charitable Trust are grateful for the support from:

 Northland Regional Council Chairman Bill Shepherd and Far North District Council Mayor John Carter unveil the project sign onsite in the Kawakawa Hundertwasser Park (August 2017, signing of the Project Partnership MOU)